Congratulations on your admission to a Summer Study Abroad Programme!

 - As you will be exposed to different cultures and environment when studying abroad, it is unavoidable that you will face various types of challenges.
 You are encouraged to seek counselors for advice if necessary.
 You can contact the International Office at the host institution for any assistance.
 Of course, you are always welcome to contact the HKBU International Office and we will try to help you in whatever way we can.

-Check the Travel Warnings and research the country(-ies) information before you travel
+Check the Travel Warnings and research the countries you plan to visit before departure

 Assistance to Hong Kong Residents Unit (AHU) of the Hong Kong Immigration Department